 If a participant ceases to be an employee for any reason other than death or disability prior to completing three years of TVA service, the entire amount of that participant's matching and non-elective contributions account is forfeited as of the termination date.
-Forfeitures are used to reduce TVA's matching contributions to the 401(k) Plan and for 401(k) Plan administrative expenses.
-The amount of forfeitures used to reduce TVA's matching contributions totaled \$129 thousand in 2018 and \$372 thousand in 2017.
-The amount of forfeitures used for administrative expenses totaled \$223 thousand in 2018 and \$204 thousand in 2017.
+Forfeitures are used to reduce TVA's matching contributions to the 401(k) Plan and for eligible 401(k) Plan administrative expenses.
+No forfeitures were used to reduce TVA's matching contributions in 2020 and 2019.
+The amount of forfeitures used for administrative expenses totaled \$196 thousand in 2020 and \$132 thousand in 2019.